-2013 Audit Recommendation No. Recommendation NorthStar 2018 Comments Implemented under 2018 Recommendation No. and Current Satus 9.4.2 To the extent practical the system planning function should justify capital improvement projects based on cost/benefit analysis in addition to and engineering needs analysis.
+2013 Audit Recommendation No. Recommendation NorthStar 2018 Comments Implemented under 2018 Recommendation No. 9.4.2 To the extent practical the system planning function should justify capital improvement projects based on cost/benefit analysis in addition to and engineering needs analysis.
 Ongoing: Only a certain number of capital improvement projects can be quantified on a cost/benefit analysis.
 14 Completed 10.4.4 Define project management performance measures focusing on the effectiveness of cost estimation and scheduling.
 Cost estimates and schedules developed for preliminary plans should be evaluated when a project is complete to determine where further enhancements to project estimating can be made.
 Ongoing: PSEG Long Island continues to develop and implement performance measures focusing on the effectiveness of cost estimates and project scheduling.
-26 Revised 10.4.5 Utilize a Work Breakdown Structure (WBS) in the initial phases of the project justification and conceptual estimating and continue their refinement as the project progresses.
+26 Completed 10.4.5 Utilize a Work Breakdown Structure (WBS) in the initial phases of the project justification and conceptual estimating and continue their refinement as the project progresses.
 Ineffective: PSEG Long Island does not use an industry accepted WBS.
-24 In-Progress
+24 Revised

-T 10.4.6 Address the deficiencies in project estimating by making organizational and process improvements and creating a capital project estimating function/organization equipped with appropriate tools.
+10.4.6 Address the deficiencies in project estimating by making organizational and process improvements and creating a capital project estimating function/organization equipped with appropriate tools.
 Ongoing: PSEG Long Island is improving the process but presently does not accurately estimate projects.
 Poor estimating results in poor project management decisions.
-23 Revised 10.4.7 Develop a capital project cost forecasting/trending capability.
-Ongoing: As noted above.
-26 Revised 10.4.8 Incorporate contingency management in capital project cost estimating and cost management.
+Ongoing: As noted 23 Completed 10.4.7 Develop a capital project cost forecasting/trending capability. above.
+26 Completed 10.4.8 Incorporate contingency management in capital project cost estimating and cost management.
 Ineffective: Poor project estimates are increased with a risk and contingency factor ranging from 40 percent for an office level estimate to 10 percent for a definitive estimate.
 These factors artificially inflate project estimates as the factors appear unsubstantiated.
 25 Completed 10.4.10 Improve periodic capital progress reporting.
 Ongoing: The procedures developed to date address many components of capital project delivery and will continue to support project management and control.
-26 Revised 10.4.11 Improve capital project document control.
+26 Completed 10.4.11 Improve capital project document control.
 Ongoing: Procedures developed to date identify [documentation] but implementation will continue.
-20 In-Progress 10.4.12 Perform capital project schedule management.
+20 Completed 10.4.12 Perform capital project schedule management.
 Ongoing: PSEG Long Island's project schedule management will continue to improve.
-26 Revised
+26 Completed